Definitions of Non-blocking, Lock-free and Wait-free

 Definition of wait-free

-A wait-free data structure is a lock-free data structure with the additional property that every thread accessing the data structure can make progress, even if every other thread accessing the data structure is suspended part-way through an operation.
+A wait-free data structure is a lock-free data structure with the additional property that every thread accessing the data structure can make complete its operation within a bounded number of steps, regardless of the behaviour of other threads.
+Algorithms that can involve an unbounded number of retries due to clashes with other threads are thus not wait-free.

 This property means that high-priority threads accessing the data structure never have to wait for low-priority threads to complete their operations on the data structure, and every thread will always be able to make progress when it is scheduled to run by the OS.
 For real-time or semi-real-time systems this can be an essential property, as the indefinite wait-periods of blocking or non-wait-free lock-free data structures do not allow their use within time-limited operations.